 The principal and any unpaid accrued interest of each convertible note will automatically convert into shares of redeemable convertible preferred stock upon the closing of a financing in which we receive no less than \$50.0 million in proceeds from the issuance of redeemable convertible preferred stock.
-Where an issuance of the redeemable convertible preferred stock results in proceeds of less than \$50.0 million, the holders of a majority of the interest in the aggregate principal amount of the convertible notes, may elect, at their option, to convert the principal amount and any unpaid accrued interest on each convertible note into shares of redeemable conversion price and a conversion price cap.
+Where an issuance of the redeemable convertible preferred stock results in proceeds of less than \$50.0 million, the holders of a majority of the interest in the aggregate principal amount of the convertible notes, may elect, at their option, to convert the principal amount and any unpaid accrued interest on each convertible note into shares of redeemable convertible preferred stock.
+In these situations, the conversion price is equal to the lesser of a discounted conversion price and a conversion price cap.
 The discounted conversion price varies depending on the time that has elapsed between the issuance of the convertible notes and the closing of the relevant financing.
 The conversion cap is determined based on a fixed valuation of the Company and on our capitalization determined immediately before the closing of the relevant financing on a fully diluted basis.